NdtXBL/boiii-vanilla/README.md

 **Why Use This Over Vanilla BO3?**
 - For most people, the BOIII client runs much smoother than BO3 due to the FPS issues associated with the steam update
 - If something ever happens to the BO3 or steam servers, this client emulates online services.
-This means that you can still use online features such as the gunsmith (variants for Any%), swag features (like paintshop, custom emblems, etc.), and joining other players for co-op by using radmin VPN or hamachi
+You can be entirely offline and still be an emulated online environment, and all data is stored on the boiii_players folder under the BO3 directory.
+This means that you can still use online features such as the gunsmith (variants for Any%), swag features (like paintshop, custom emblems, etc.), and joining other players for co-op by using radmin VPN or hamachi.
+This also means we can share saves from this emulated online environment (very cool).
+Huge for preservation of the game as well.
-- Much more secure than vanilla BO3
+- Much more secure than vanilla BO3.
+BO3 is known to be plagued with hackers, the BOIII client adds an extra layer of security over that thanks to the teams that have created it.
+T7 Patch is another option but that seems to not work for most people on campaign as it fails to boot you into missions while in the safehouse.